 Shafi worked in The Hague during fall 2021 to explore romance, convention, and migration, whilst yearning for a backdrop of endless tulips and confronting his nostalgia about love.

 Shafi’s practice focuses on South Asian identity and its intersectional relationships with his national, cultural, spiritual and religious interpretations.
 From an art-as-therapy perspective, he aims to support an ethic of radical empathy through his works by combining sentiments of tragedy, tenderness and humor.

-Using Indian classic cinema as a channel for dialogue for this residency project, the artist intends to reflect his encounters with lonesomeness and amorousness under the shades of machismo.
+Using Indian classic cinema as a channel for dialogue for this residency project, the artist reflected his encounters with lonesomeness and amorousness under the shades of machismo.
 His core ideas of romance sprouted from Pakistani classic dramas and predominantly Indian films from 80s and 90s in which hero and heroine were shown against very romantic backdrops of lush green scenery and flowers, climaxing in elaborate songs and choreographies.
 Many of these scenes were shot either in Switzerland or The Netherlands (like de Bollenstreek).
 Resulting in the popular belief for South Asians that marriages are made in heaven and a honeymoon is made in The Netherlands.

 Please note: we kindly ask you to show a valid proof of vaccination, recovery or negative test result at the entrance, as 1646 follows the COVID-19 regulations of the Dutch government.